How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 In addition to exercises, it is necessary to perform small painstaking work with your hands:

-• sort out the groats
+• sort through the cereal

 • collect scattered matches